 Land and Water Conservation Fund Grant Program

-The LWCF has provided over $60 million to develop and enhance many Connecticut’s outdoor recreational resources, since the program was created in 1965.
-Any property that has benefited from the assistance of the LWCF must be maintained for outdoor public recreation.
-Recipients of LWCF funding have agreed to:
+Since the program was created in 1965, the LWCF has provided over $60 million to develop and enhance many of Connecticut’s outdoor recreational resources.
+Any property that has benefited from the assistance of LWCF must be maintained for outdoor public recreation.
+Through the acceptance of federal grant aid, recipients of LWCF funding have agreed to:

 Outdoor Recreation Planning

-In addition to its value as a planning document, the completion of a SCORP also satisfies a requirement of the federally administered Land and Water Conservation Fund (LWCF), which then makes Connecticut eligible to receive its annual apportionment from the LWCF State and Municipal Assistance Program.
-Apportionments from the LWCF can be used by the State and its municipalities to acquire new land for outdoor recreation and conservation, and to construct new outdoor recreational facilities.
+In addition to its value as a planning document, the completion of SCORP satisfies a requirement of the National Park Service's LWCF, which then makes Connecticut eligible to receive its annual apportionment from the LWCF State Side program.

-covers the planning period of 2017 through 2022 and identifies the following outdoor recreation goals.
+Connecticut's current SCORP covers the planning period of 2017 through 2022 and identifies the following outdoor recreation goals:

 Connecticut’s 2017-2022 Outdoor Recreation Goals